Scenic Waterfalls Drive, Columbia River Gorge, Oregon, USA

 Crown Point State Park and Vista House

-The Vista House at Crown Point offers one of the best view of Columbia River Gorge.
-The viewing deck and Vista House are located right on Old Highway 30.
-The historic octagonal structure, was built in 1917 and today welcomes visitors with educational displays and informational tours.
+The Vista House at Crown Point is located right on Old Highway 30.
+The historic octagonal structure was built in 1917 and welcomes visitors with educational displays and informational tours.

-The Vista House Museum has an onsite gift shop stocked with souvenirs and an espresso bar for coffee, snacks and refreshments.
+The Vista House Museum has an onsite gift shop stocked with souvenirs and a cafe for coffee, snacks and refreshments.

 Chanticleer Point Portland Women’s Forum Viewpoint

-The small Portland Women’s Forum State Lookout is a favorite Columbia River Gorge viewpoint – and it is easily accessed via the scenic byway.
-From the Chanticleer Point observation deck, the easterly view showcases the grandness of the Gorge.
+This small lookout is easily accessed via the scenic byway.
+From the Chanticleer Point observation deck, the easterly view showcases the grandness of the gorge.

 Sherrard Viewpoint

-Located within Mt Hood National Park on top of Larch Mountain, Sherrard Viewpoint is a bit of a detour from the Historic Highway 30.
-However, with the right conditions, the 14-mile detour up Larch Mountain Road is worth it!
+Located within Mt Hood National Park on top of Larch Mountain, it is a bit of a detour from Historic Highway 30.
+However, with the right conditions, the 14-mile drive is worth it!

 Bridge of the Gods